YunusErdemSihhatli/rails-api-ecommerce/README.md

 # Rails API for E-Commerce

-Rails basic API for E-Commerce.echo "# rails-api-ecommerce" >> README.md
+Rails basic API for E-Commerce.

 DEPENDENCIES: